 Modern Fusion Approaches

 Contemporary chefs have embraced paddlefish in innovative preparations.
-Paddlefish tacos with mango salsa and chipotle aioli have become food truck favorites.
-The firm texture works perfectly for grilling and holds up well to bold flavors.
+Paddlefish tacos with mango salsa and chipotle aioli have become food truck favorites in cities across the Midwest.
+The firm texture works perfectly for grilling and holds up well to bold flavors that might overwhelm more delicate fish.

 Frequently Asked Questions